Elpis-alpha/Word-Generator/README.md

 ## A name generator for my projects

-Well I have to admit that I was kindof jobless to do this 😁😁
+Well I have to admit that I was kind of jobless to do this 😁😁